 The new NSPIRE protocol includes a more comprehensive and detailed list of inspectable items and possible deficiencies.
-There are more health and safety defects than UPCS formerly listed, and many of these defects are considered "severe" health and safety defects which require a repair within 24 hours.
-This change emphasizes the importance of the residents' wellbeing.
+There are more health and safety defects than UPCS formerly listed, and many of these defects are considered "severe" health and safety defects that require repair within 24 hours.
+This change emphasizes the importance of the residents' well-being.